AutoclaveSoft/Autoclave-control/README.md

 Install ZIP-file on your PC/laptop.
 Install a font named Minecraft Rus Regular (minecraft.ttf) on your PC/laptop from ZIP-file.
 You can do this by clicking on the file 2 times, then click "Install" in the window.
-After that, unzip the ZIP file to any folder on your device (do not delete files!).
+After that, unzip the ZIP file to any folder on your device, transfer the file "Autoclave control.z01" there (do not delete files!).
 You can create a shortcut on your Desktop for quick access to the application.
 Transfer the "Autoclave control" shortcut to your Desktop, and you will have quick access to the application.
 The application weight is approximately 35-38 MB.